-Second, make sure that take advantage of state benefits designed to help people going through tough times.
-Apply for unemployment benefits – here’s a link.
-And, contact COBRA to make sure you and your family are covered for health insurance.
+Second, make sure to protect yourself as you go through these tough times.
+For example, contact COBRA to make sure you and your family are covered for health insurance.

 Third, write everything down that happened to you.
 Write down the date that you were terminated, who terminated you, what they precisely said was the reason for your termination, and who else was present.
 Write down whether you think the reason your employer gave you was accurate or not, and why.
 Write down the names of employees that you think may have useful information.
 Write down the types of documents or emails that you think may have good information about your case.
 Write down everything – the reason for this is that your memory will probably fade over time and you want to document things while they’re fresh in your mind.
 If you pursue a lawsuit, your trial likely won’t be for at least 12 to 18 months, so you want to have something that you can refer to – write everything down.

 Fourth, immediately send a letter or email request to your employer requesting your personnel file and the reason for your termination.
 Under Minnesota law, your employer needs to provide it to you.
 If your employer hasn’t paid you all of your wages or given you your last paycheck, make sure to request those wages in writing also (by letter or email).
 Fifth, call us to talk about your case.